-People can purchase an authentic bánh mì on the street for less than $1 USD.
-Famous businesses like Bánh Mì Huynh Hoa charge up to $2 USD as the company must pay overhead fees as brick & mortar stalls.
+People can purchase an authentic bánh mì on the street for less than USD 1.
+Famous businesses like Bánh Mì Huynh Hoa charge up to USD 2 as the company must pay overhead fees as brick and mortar stalls.

 The Fourth P: Promotion

-Promotion is how a company communicates & markets its products to consumers.
-It does not only display the product, but also the brand culture & a clear message.
+Promotion is how a company communicates and markets its products to consumers.
+It does not only display the product but also the brand culture and a clear message.

 Nestle’s famous product – Milo – is an example of consistent promotional campaigning.
 In Vietnam, the brand promotes Milo as a source of strength for children (viewable through Milo’s commercial).

-Similarly, Western countries such as Australia promote Milo by focusing on growth & endurance (Australia’s Milo commercial).
+Similarly, Western countries such as Australia promote Milo by focusing on growth and endurance (Australia’s Milo commercial).
 Regardless of location, the brand sends a consistent message to consumers, especially parents.
-Milo is a source of sustenance & energy for children.
+Milo is a source of sustenance and energy for children.

 How to Promote a Product?

 Digital tools provide insights into how to promote a product best.
 Businesses can use the Google Keyword Planner to evaluate the market’s potential for their products.

 Let’s imagine a brand selling women’s shoes (“giày phụ nữ” in Vietnamese).
 The tool says that the competition for this product is fierce.
 It means many other businesses are bidding for this keyword.